Please Join the PTA for the 24-25 School Year

 Mark your calendar!
 2025 Texas PTA Rally Day will be on February 24, 2025.
 Back in February 2023, during the 88th Texas Legislative Session, some 1,500 parents, students, educators, and community leaders filled the grounds of the Capitol to rally and petition state legislators to support Texas PTA’s legislative priorities: fund school based on enrollment, not attendance; oppose vouchers; address the teacher shortage and retention crisis; support student mental wellness; and reform the school rating system.

 The Regular Meeting of the DSISD Board of Trustees is typically on the 4th Monday of the month at 6 PM.
-The Agenda and livestream link will be posted on BoardBook prior to the meeting.
+The Agenda and livestream link will be posted on BoardBook before the meeting.

 Contact the DSISD trustees and Superintendent Morris-Kuentz through their new email address: Teamof8@dsisdtx.us